dreamcatcher-tech/network/website/nfas/Requests/01 Dreamcatcher.md

 ![Anime-Beautiful_DreamcatcherAlgorithmicCapTable](/nfts/DreamcatcherAlgorithmicCapTable.png)

 The traditional incentives for innovating are mis-aligned.
 This creates friction and in turn hampers the speed of Innovation.
 For example, typically:

 1. A Cap Table will be drawn up for the main benefit for investors, incentivising them to minimise the cost of their holding and maximise share value of dividends.
-1. Wages are agreed ahead of any work being done, incentivising workers to minimises the effort needed to maintain or increase that wage, and to horde their own ideas for individual benefit.
+1. Wages are agreed ahead of any work being done, incentivising workers to minimise the effort needed to maintain or increase that wage, and to horde their own ideas for individual benefit.
-1. Inventors are incentivised to control their inventions for fear of losing out to others, e.g. with Patents, or to open up their work and seek other, secondary, forms of reward, e.g. as happens with open source.
+1. Inventors are incentivised to control their inventions for fear of losing out to others, e.g. with Patents, or to open up their work and seek other, secondary, forms of reward, e.g. as happens with open source where the purity of purpose is tainted.
 1. Customers with valuable problems to solve either accept the compromise of off-the-shelf solutions, horde bespoke software for fear of losing the relative benefit with their competitors, and attempt to minimise their costs for both.

 In each case, each actor sees the optimisation of their own returns as a zero-sum game with one or more of the other actors.
-Moreover, their actions are optimised for the local maxima of their own return, despite there very possibly being a higher return available as a share of the returns should the Innovation be used _to its full potential_ - the global maxima.
+Moreover, their actions are optimised for the local maxima of their own return, despite there very possibly being a higher return available as a share of the returns should the Innovation be used _to its full potential_.
+We believe that their own return at global maxima is higher than at their local maxima.

 We believe that this is due to the practice of having to agree ahead of time what the relative Dispersal of benefits from the Innovation will be, and the fear that the benefit of the actual Contribution each actor makes may go elsewhere.
 Not only does this waste time and energy when the actual value is unknown, it restricts all from putting in the full measure of the effort that they believe the idea deserves.